-You’ll notice that a twin spoke holder is brazed onto the driveside chainstay to keep some spare spokes.
+You’ll notice that a twin-spoke holder is brazed onto the driveside chainstay to keep some spare spokes.
 Having the spokes mounted to your bike is certainly a better solution than damaging them in your bags.
-This particular location was selected as the non-driveside was already occupied by the disc brake caliper and frame pump.
+This particular location was selected as the non-driveside was already occupied by the disc brake caliper and a frame pump.

 This Chapman Cycles touring bike is finished with a relatively modern Shimano 105 road triple groupset (10-speed) complete with integrated shift/brake levers.
 There’s a matching rear rack which is two-tiered and hugs the custom-painted metal fenders perfectly.

 A black Brooks saddle, custom quill stem, Nitto B135 Randonneur bars and set of Compass tyres complete this beautiful build.